 Phase II occurs a little bit later into the early orthodontic treatment.
 This involves the use of braces.
 The purpose of braces is to help guide your child’s teeth into the proper position and stabilize them.
 Phase II often doesn’t begin until the child is between 11 and 15 years of age.
 By this time, their permanent teeth have come in.
 One of the benefits of waiting until this age for braces is that orthodontists are able to work with the child’s bite and teeth placement during the time they are most likely to grow.
 This can actually help lessen the amount of time that the child needs to have braces.

-Determining If Your Child Would Benefit From Early Orthodontic Treatment
+How Do I Know If My Child Would Benefit From Early Orthodontic Treatment?

 So, just how do you know if your child would benefit from early orthodontic treatment?
 As a parent, you may see some indications in the way that your child’s smile looks or if they’re complaining of pain in their jaw.
 Ultimately, the best way to know if your child would benefit from early orthodontic treatment is to take your child to a dental professional.
 Dentists can take an x-ray and examine your child’s oral health.
 They can also refer you to an orthodontist who specializes in early treatment.
 The orthodontist can examine your child and make the determination of whether your child would benefit from early treatment.
 Not all children need early treatment.
 This is why it is important to seek out the expert advice of an orthodontist who specializes in treating children.